dev-abdullaev/Library-Management-System/README.md

 go to the link http://127.0.0.1:8000 and Boooom welcome to fully functional LMS

 ## LMS Functionalities
- - Sign up and Sign in
+ - Sign up, Sign in and Logout
+ - Password and Email reset/change (used - django.contrib.auth.urls)
  - A special Admin Dashboard to view everything and perform CRUD operations (not default django admin panel)
  - User can issue and return books by just a single click of Issue and Return buttons
  - Search functionality for both books along with already issued books and can be searched by ISBN number, book name, user id number and category title